1968 FIBA Intercontinental Cup

 The 1968 FIBA Intercontinental Cup was the 3rd edition of the FIBA Intercontinental Cup for men's basketball clubs.
-It took place at Palestra and Spectrum, Philadelphia.
+It took place at the Palestra and Spectrum in Philadelphia in January 1968.
 From the FIBA European Champions Cup participated Real Madrid and Simmenthal Milano, from the South American Club Championship participated Botafogo, and from the NABL participated the Akron Wingfoots.